robinpaulpeluri/DC2-Vulnhub-Walkthrough/README.md

 ![Screenshot from 2023-01-19 23-25-28](https://user-images.githubusercontent.com/108471951/213522815-24944e6b-fb8e-4127-85d8-2a7f245128df.png)

 Now we found the passwords for user jerry,tom so lets login to wordpress website using this credntials

 http://dc2/wp-login.php

 Now lets search for the flags

+After login using jerry's credentials I found a page called flag-2

 ![Screenshot from 2023-01-16 22-06-11](https://user-images.githubusercontent.com/108471951/213524065-7f9c3c4f-5397-4afe-bc39-ab1e8b06b5e5.png)

-we found a flag2 in pages ,its saying there is another entry point. so as we know the SSH port 7744 open lets enter through it
+flag2 saying there is another entry point. so as we know the SSH port 7744 open lets enter through it

 ![Screenshot from 2023-01-19 23-36-35](https://user-images.githubusercontent.com/108471951/213525130-600071c3-76db-411b-ac89-66cc4bb0800f.png)